google/xls/docs_src/dslx_reference.md

 ```

 Just as values can be discarded in a `let` by using the "black hole identifier"
-`_`, don't care values can also be discarded when destructuring a tuple:
+`_`, don't-care values can also be discarded when destructuring a tuple:

 ```
 let t = (u32:2, u8:3, true);